Mojang/EducationContent/phygital/jackbean_stalk/bridge.md

     )
 })
 ```
+## Step 2
-## Run this code to build the bridge.
+Run this code to build the bridge.
 Then return to your code and change the bridge build materials to stone, and change how many blocks wide the bridge will be.